Henry Ruggs: Legal proceedings

-Upon his release from the hospital, the Las Vegas Metropolitan Police Department booked him into the Clark County Detention Center.
-Ruggs appeared in court the following day, and Judge Joe M. Bonaventure set bail at $150,000.
+Upon his release from the hospital, the Las Vegas Metropolitan Police Department booked Ruggs into the Clark County Detention Center.
+He appeared in court the following day, and Judge Joe M. Bonaventure set bail at $150,000.

-Police reports showed that Ruggs had refused to take a field sobriety test, and his blood test, taken two hours following the crash, revealed a blood alcohol content of 0.161%, more than twice the legal limit in Nevada.
+Police reports showed that Ruggs had refused to take a field sobriety test, and his blood test, taken two hours following the crash, revealed a blood alcohol content of 0.161%, over the legal limit in Nevada.
 Ruggs' defense attorney, David Chesnoff, argued that Ruggs was unable to submit to a field sobriety test because of the injuries he sustained in the accident, and claimed that the blood test should not be admissible as evidence since the police did not have probable cause to obtain a blood test.
 Justice of the Peace Ann Zimmerman rejected Chesnoff's arguments and ruled the blood test admissible as evidence in the case.

 On May 10, 2023, as part of a plea agreement, Ruggs pleaded guilty to one count of felony DUI resulting in death and one count of misdemeanor vehicular manslaughter.
 Prosecutors said they reached a plea deal due to concerns the blood draw would be thrown out, and with it the only evidence to support the felony DUI charge.
 They were not willing to chance Ruggs only facing charges of reckless driving, which could have only resulted in probation.
 He was sentenced on August 9, 2023, to spend between three and ten years at High Desert State Prison in Nevada.

 By 2024, Ruggs was working at the Nevada Governor's Mansion whilst serving his sentence under the community trustee inmates program.
 Ruggs is up for parole in 2026, and he is eligible for credit for time served as part of his work program.

+As of December 2025, the Nevada Department of Corrections reported that Ruggs has been transferred from a minimum-security transitional housing facility in Las Vegas to a medium-security prison in northern Nevada, for undisclosed reasons.
+He was denied parole by the Nevada Board of Parole Commissioners on June 11, 2026.